 The most common mistake made by parents of a newborn is leaving the harness too loose.
 Follow your car seat's instructions carefully to learn how to properly tighten your harness.
 Make sure it is tight enough to pass the "pinch test"; the harness is tight enough when you cannot pinch any extra harness material between your fingers and thumb at the shoulder.

 #2.
 Car safety seat installed too loosely (43%)

-The car seat base should be tightly enough installed that it can only move an inch or less in any direction.
+The car seat base should be installed tight enough that it can only move an inch or less in any direction.
 Watch this video for tips on installing the base with LATCH, or this one for installing the base with the seat belt.

 #3.
 Recline angle of car safety seat incorrect (36%)

 Your car seat will have some kind of level gauge or line to help you make sure the angle of the base is properly leveled.
 Look in your car seat manual for instructions on how to make it properly leveled.